Need more information on planning for retirement?

 The recommended retirement savings at age 40 is 3X annual income.2

-Starting at age 50, catch-up provisions in the tax code allow you to increase your annual contributions to several types of retirement accounts.
+Starting at age 50, catch-up provisions in the tax code allow you to increase your annual contributions (by up to $7,500) to several types of retirement accounts.

 Before you get too caught up in comparisons and worrying if you're saving enough (or too much), it's important to remember that if you ask a dozen professionals for their retirement planning and savings recommendations, you’ll probably get a dozen answers.
 So, think of the information below as guidelines rather than “rules.”
 And remember that individual retirement goals will influence the amount of money you should have saved by any given age.
 For instance, those who want to retire early and/or maintain an upscale lifestyle in retirement may need more savings; those who plan to retire at 67 or beyond with a more modest lifestyle may need less.

-With those caveats, here are some age-specific benchmarks, including recommended retirement savings1, average retirement savings, and median retirement savings.
-The figures for average and median savings - including funds in IRAs, Keogh plans, and employer-sponsored plans such as 401(k)s - were taken from the Federal Reserve's Survey of Consumer Finances.2
+With those caveats, here are some age-specific benchmarks, including recommended retirement savings, average retirement savings, and median retirement savings.
+The figures for average and median savings — including funds in IRAs, Keogh plans, and employer-sponsored plans such as 401(k)s were taken from the Federal Reserve's Survey of Consumer Finances.

-When reviewing them, it’s important to note that the average household retirement savings figures are skewed higher by upper-income Americans who have accumulated a significantly larger amount of funds than most.
-Median household retirement savings may actually provide a more accurate overview of where most “typical” households stand.
+When reviewing them, it’s important to note that the average retirement savings figures (or retirement balances) or are skewed higher by upper-income Americans who have accumulated a significantly larger amount of funds than most.
+Median household retirement savings may actually provide a more accurate overview of where most “typical” households stand, as it is less affected by outliers with very high balances.

 Under age 35 | $49,130 | $18,880 |